 Thomas is an interview pro.
-He says all the right things and gives the impression that he really knows his stuff.
+He says all the right things and gives the impression that he knows his stuff.
 In fact, when Thomas gets job interviews, he gets the jobs.

 The trouble is, Thomas usually quits or is fired after only a few weeks.
 His lack of skills and experience were masked in the interview by his confidence and smooth-talking nature.